Coolhgg/Relife/EMAIL_CAMPAIGN_SETUP_GUIDE.md

       template: 'busy-ben-testimonials'
     },
     {
-      subject: 'Your trial expires in 3 days (don\'t lose your progress)',
+      subject: 'Your trial expires in 3 days (don't lose your progress)',
       delay: '11 days',
       condition: 'Trial active AND not converted',
       template: 'busy-ben-urgency'